SUNET/eduid-IdP-html/README.rst

 This package _does_ use a templating engine (Jinja2) with i18n support.
-The HTML files that will be served by eduid-IdP are generated in the setup.py build stage from the Jinja2 templates ineduid_IdP_html/templates/.
+The HTML files that will be served by eduid-IdP are generated in the setup.py build stage from the Jinja2 templates in eduid_IdP_html/templates/.

 While this is not a super-elegant solution, it allows us to translate the eduid-IdP HTML pages in the same way we translate everything else,